Climate and Average Weather Year Round in Porto Portugal

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.2 months, from June 15 to October 22, with an average temperature above 62°F. The day of the year with the warmest water is August 28, with an average temperature of 64°F.
+The time of year with warmer water lasts for 4.2 months, from June 16 to October 23, with an average temperature above 62°F. The month of the year in Porto with the warmest water is August, with an average temperature of 64°F.

-The time of year with cooler water lasts for 3.5 months, from December 30 to April 13, with an average temperature below 58°F. The day of the year with the coolest water is February 18, with an average temperature of 56°F.
+The time of year with cooler water lasts for 3.5 months, from December 31 to April 14, with an average temperature below 58°F. The month of the year in Porto with the coolest water is February, with an average temperature of 56°F.

 To characterize how pleasant the weather is in Porto throughout the year, we compute two travel scores.